oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/MutBalances.md

 The `MutBalances` class provides methods to add and subtract balances for a given lockup script, as well as methods to retrieve the balances for a given lockup script or token ID.
 The class also provides methods to merge two `MutBalances` objects and to convert the balances to a collection of transaction outputs.

-The `MutBalances` class is used in the larger Oxygenium project to keep track of the balances of assets (such as Alphium tokens and other tokens) for a given lockup script.
+The `MutBalances` class is used in the larger Oxygenium project to keep track of the balances of assets (such as Oxmium tokens and other tokens) for a given lockup script.
 The balances are updated when assets are added or removed from the lockup script, such as when a transaction is processed.
 The balances can then be used to determine whether a transaction is valid or not.

-For example, the following code adds 100 Alphium tokens to the balances for a given lockup script:
+For example, the following code adds 100 Oxmium tokens to the balances for a given lockup script:

 ```
 val balances = MutBalances.empty
 val lockupScript = LockupScript(...)
-balances.addAlph(lockupScript, U256.from(100))
+balances.addOxm(lockupScript, U256.from(100))
 ```

 Overall, the `MutBalances` class provides a convenient way to manage balances for a given lockup script in the Oxygenium project.